 - 501. Characteristics and Nature of Mental Retardation (5) Pr.
 Junior standing.
 Social, psychological and educational implications of mental retardation are considered including the interpretation of psychological tests. - 551.
-Workshop in Special Education (Driver Education for Teachers of Educable Mentally Retarded) (5). - 575.
-Arts and Crafts for the Exceptional Child (5) Pr., Junior Standing.
+Workshop in Special Education (1-10). - 575.
+Arts and Crafts for the Exceptional Child (5) Pr., Junior standing.

 The use of arts and crafts as an integral part of the total special education curriculum.
-Emphasis is on strategies to strengthen academic areas through the use of arts and crafts at various age and ability levels. - 577.
-Practices and Procedures in the Cooperative Program: Special Education, Vocational Rehabilitation and Vocational Education (5).
-Pr., Senior Standing or Approval of Instructor.
-Overview of the various agencies concerned with the habilitation of the retarded and their roles in the education and training of the mentally retarded youth in the secondary schools.
+Emphasis is on strategies to strengthen academic areas through the use of arts and crafts at various age and ability levels. - 579.
+Methods and Materials for Teaching the Mentally Retarded (5) Pr., Senior standing or permission of instructor.

-- 578. Methods and Materials for the Educable Mentally Retarded-Secondary Level (5).
-Pr., Senior Standing or Approval of Instructor.
-An analysis and evaluation of vocationally oriented teaching methods and materials appropriate for use in teaching the mentally retarded youth.
-Practice is provided in the development of materials and lab experiences are included. - 579.
-Methods and Materials for Teaching the Mentally Retarded (5) Pr., Senior Standing or Approval of Instructor.
 An analysis and evaluation of teaching methods and materials appropriate for use in teaching the mentally retarded student.
 Laboratory experiences are included and practice is provided in the development of materials. - 580.
-Education of Children with Special Learning Disabilities (5)., Junior Standing.
+Education of Children with Special Learning Disabilities (5)., Junior standing.
 Existing theories and instructional program for children with special learning disabilities.
-Administrative arrangements, classroom management, individual educational evaluation and programming are emphasized. - 581.
-Diagnostic/Prescriptive Approaches for Children with Learning Disabilities (5) Pr., SPE 580, Junior Standing.
+Administrative arrangements, classroom management, individual educational evaluation and programming are emphasized.

-Interpretation of psychological test results, administration of psychoeducational tests and design of informal tests for learning disabled children with emphasis on utilization of diagnostic information in the writing of individual educational prescriptions. - 586.
-The Severely Mentally Retarded (5) Pr., Junior Standing.
+581. Diagnostic/Prescriptive Approaches for Children with Learning Disabilities (5) Pr., SPE 580, Junior standing.
+Interpretation of psychological test results, administration of psychoeducational tests and design of informal tests for learning disabled children with emphasis on utilization of diagnostic information in the writing of individual educational prescriptions.

+586. The Severely Mentally Retarded (5) Pr., Junior standing.

 An indepth study of severe mental retardation with special emphasis on implications for the education and training of the severely retarded individual.

 - 600. Advanced Study of Exceptionality (5).
-Graduate Standing.
+Graduate standing.

-An advanced study of the various types of exceptionability with an emphasis upon the educational and training implications of each. - 646.
+An advanced study of the various types of exceptionality with an emphasis upon the educational and training implications of each. - 646.
 D, R. (D) Learning Disabilities, (R) Mental Retardation.
 Studies in Special Education (1-5).
-Pr., Graduate Standing.
+Pr., Graduate standing.
 Study of a special problem in area of exceptionality. - 651.
 D, R. (D) Learning Disabilities, (R) Mental Retardation.
 Research Studies in Special Education (5).
-Pr., Graduate Standing.
+Pr., Graduate standing.
 Review, analysis and interpretation of available research in area of exceptionality. - 652.
 D, R. (D) Learning Disabilities, (R) Mental Retardation.
 Curriculum and Teaching in Special Education (5).
-Pr., Graduate Standing.
-A critical study of teaching practices and reappraisal of content for curriculum improvement in area of specialization.

-659. D, R. (D) Learning Disabilities, (R) Mental Retardation.
-Advanced Practicum in Special Education (5-10) Pr., Graduate Standing and Departmental Spproval.

-Supervised field experiences in area of specialization.

-999. Master's Comprehensive Examination.
+Pr., Graduate standing.
+A critical study of teaching practices and reappraisal of content for curriculum improvement in area of specialization. - 659.
+D, R. (D) Learning Disabilities, (R) Mental Retardation.
+Advanced Practicum in Special Education (5-10) Pr., Graduate standing and Department Approval.
+Supervised field experiences in area of specialization. - 999.
+Master's Comprehensive Examination.
 (0)